 - Keep Occupants in Mind

-When laying out the blue prints for your addition and choosing what kind of addition to create, keep the ones who will be living there in mind.
+When laying out the blueprints for your addition and choosing what kind of addition to create, keep the ones who will be living there in mind.
 Will they need wider doors and hallways?
 Assisted baths with lever handles and stylish guardrails?
-No slip-flooring and no-curb showers?
+Non-slip flooring and no-curb showers?
 Even if your parents or in-laws are physically active now, they may need help from time to time in the future.
 This also goes for how much privacy and independence they desire.
 If you want to spend a lot of time together, maybe you can forgo a kitchen or sitting area and share the communal ones.
 Or maybe they would prefer an entirely separate living arrangement.
 It’s up to your family.

 - Keep Others in Mind

 If your relatives aren’t planning to move in permanently or they won’t move in for a while, it’s important to keep everyone in mind with the décor of your addition.
 Keeping things neutral, from flooring to curtains to wall color, will allow whoever lives there to add their personal touches on top of this basic groundwork.

 Having a parent move in with you may seem daunting at first, but many families who are interviewed say it’s been a blessing and many wish they’d done it sooner.
 Sure there are the logistical benefits of cut care costs, but the biggest benefit is spending more time with your entire family and taking care of those who once took care of you.

 After you’ve had a chance to discuss building a mother-in-law suite with your family, do not hesitate to discuss with our family to make it a reality.